Introduction to TypeScript String Interpolation

 Conclusion

 With this, we shall conclude the topic ‘TypeScript String Interpolation’.
-We have seen what String Interpolation is and how is it displayed using the backticks enclosed in flower brackets.
+We have seen what String Interpolation is.
+It is displayed using the backticks enclosed in flower brackets.
 The template string wraps a sequence of characters into a pair of backticks.
-Interpolation has a future as it helps in inserting the values to string literals in a readable format.
+Interpolation has a future as inserting the values to string literals in a readable format.
 If, in case, template strings use complex expressions, it is better to have intermediate variables to hold the expressions before sending them to the placeholders.
 Examples solved here have covered all the concepts using string interpolation.

 Recommended Articles